NachtRaveVL/Lepton-FLiR-Arduino/README.md

 Always check `getLastI2CError()` and `getLastLepResult()` after camera commands; a failed GET does not make its output valid.

+`kelvin100ToTemperature()` accepts a 32-bit value so high-temperature telemetry and rescaled 0.1 K TLinear pixels do not overflow a 16-bit intermediate.
+Reboot and user defaults restore invalidate the cached settings for the next captured frame; wait for the camera to be ready after reboot before resuming capture.

-Run the six host test suites and compile the examples with:
+Run the seven host test suites and compile the examples with:

 ```sh
 cmake -S . -B build